U.S. stocks slide after long weekend; Tesla tanks after S&P 500 snub

 Big Tech was still losing ground Tuesday afternoon: Amazon gave up 3.1 percent, Facebook shed 2.9 percent and Alphabet fell by 2.9 percent.
 (Amazon chief executive Jeff Bezos owns The Washington Post.)
 And biotechnological firm Moderna, which is working on a coronavirus vaccine candidate, was down nearly 11 percent, despite last week’s gains.

 Tesla shares plunged 15 percent Tuesday after the S&P 500, in a surprise move, passed on the carmaker.
 Investors in the high-flying electric car company had been banking on Tesla joining the benchmark index — its share price has been rising all summer.
-In 2019, more than $11.2 trillion in assets were benchmarked to the index, according to an estimate from S&P Dow Jones Indices.
+And the company’s stock has rocketed nearly 400 percent from the beginning of the year.

+In Tesla, which has garnered a passionate fan base, akin to a consumer electronics company or a comic book media property, many longtime investors see an industry-defining pioneer, whose vision for an all-electric future has forced larger, more established automakers to play catch up.
+The company boosted its prospects on Wall Street further by posting earnings of more than $100 million in July, its fourth consecutive quarter of profitability, a first for Tesla.

+Optimistic investors continued to pour money into the company, sending its market capitalization above corporate giants like Home Depot and Intel.
+And in another summer milestone, Tesla surpassed the market value of Toyota, seizing the crown of the most valuable carmaker in the world, despite selling fewer than 400,000 vehicles last year.

-S&P Dow Jones Indices, the company that oversees the S&P 500, instead announced late Friday it would add e-commerce site Etsy, tech maker Teradyne and pharmaceutical company Catalent, effective Sept.
+But investors’ hopes were dashed when S&P Dow Jones Indices, the company that oversees the S&P 500, announced late Friday it would not add Tesla to its widely tracked index.
+Instead, the e-commerce site Etsy, tech maker Teradyne and pharmaceutical company Catalent, will join the S&P 500 effective Sept.
 21. The index will delete tax preparation company H & R Block, department store chain Kohl’s and beauty brand Coty.

-A special S&P committee determines which companies populate the index based on a variety of factors, but meeting the necessary criteria does not guarantee inclusion.
-S&P said in a news release Friday it was also changing the lineup to its mid- and small-cap indexes “to ensure each index more appropriately represents its market capitalization range.”
+The planned reorganization comes just eight days after a major shake-up with the Dow, which dumped Exxon, Pfizer and Raytheon for Salesforce, Amgen and Honeywell.

 Adding Tesla had been “viewed as almost a consensus move based on all the metrics that Tesla was likely to get into the S&P 500 club this time around,” Dan Ives, an analyst at Wedbush Securities said in a note to clients after the S&P’s decision.
 Its omission “thus will have a negative knee jerk investor reaction.”

 Ives said Tesla’s profitability and earnings forecast were likely the deciding factors for excluding the company.
-But the snub for Tesla boosters will remain a mystery.
+But the snub for Tesla boosters was confounding.
 “In a nutshell Tesla not getting into the S&P 500 will be a head scratcher to the bulls that viewed this as virtually a lock given all the parameters met,” he said.

+“The market was undoubtedly surprised by the S&P 500 Index Committee’s decision not to include Tesla this quarter, despite announcing its fourth quarter of profitability and solidifying its eligibility for inclusion,” said Nicole Tanenbaum of Chequers Financial Management.
+But the committee that makes the selections may have been focused on more than simply meeting the bottom line criteria, she said.
+Tesla’s reliance on selling regulatory pollution credits to boost its profits and the uncertainty around its earnings stream may have weighed on the decision to leave the company out of the index, she added.

+In 2019, more than $11.2 trillion in assets were benchmarked to the S&P 500, according to an estimate from S&P Dow Jones Indices.
+A special S&P committee determines which companies populate the index based on a variety of factors, but meeting the necessary criteria does not guarantee inclusion.
+S&P said in a news release Friday it was also changing the lineup to its mid- and small-cap indexes.